 National Wellness Week

-National Wellness Week is held during the third week of September (September 11-17 in 2016) and shares the message that practicing wellness provides an essential foundation for good health.
+National Wellness Week is held during the third week of September (September 10 – 16 in 2017) and shares the message that practicing wellness provides an essential foundation for good health.
 Since the founding of National Wellness Week in 2011, at least 300 organizations in 46 states, Puerto Rico, and Guam have celebrated wellness with more than 700 wellness-related events and activities.
 Show your commitment to National Wellness Week, and take SAMHSA’s First Annual Pledge for Wellness!

 SAMHSA’s Wellness Initiative offers many guides, posters, publications, and other resources you can use to share messages about the importance of wellness.
 Check out the National Wellness Week resources, post your wellness event, and meet our partners.